QCLabHKU/QNCIDock/README.md

 ## Dock ligand aromatic rings only
-In this section , we demonstrate how to dock aromatic rings of ligands for the Dockgen dataset, and evaluation of ring docking False Positive Postive rate and Pi-cation interaction recovery rate of docked ring poses, and errors_relative_to_experimental_inteactions.py. (reproduce paper results)
+In this section, we demonstrate how to dock aromatic rings of ligands for the Dockgen dataset, and evaluation of ring docking False Positive Postive rate and Pi-cation interaction recovery rate of docked ring poses, and errors_relative_to_experimental_inteactions.py. (reproduce paper results)

 ```bash
 unzip Dockgen_all_with_pication_protein_protonated.zip